Housing Delivery Test and Action Plan

 - Where housing delivery falls below 75% of the local authority’s housing requirement, the NPPFs presumption in favour of sustainable development (paragraph 11 of the NPPF) will apply in decision-taking.

-It should be noted that these consequences would apply concurrently.
+It should be noted that these consequences apply concurrently.
 For example, if the local planning authority falls below 85% of its housing delivery target, then an ‘Housing Action Plan’ should be produced, as well as the application of a 20% buffer on its five year housing land supply position.
 The consequences will continue to apply until the next HDT measurement is published.
 The latest HDT measurements for Wealden District Council are outlined below.

 2021 Housing Delivery Test Measurement